-Requirement to publish list of designated persons
+Requirement to publish list of designated persons and restricted goods

-- 9.-(1) The Governor must- - (a) publish a list of designated persons, and - (b) keep the list up to date. - (2) The Governor may publish a list under paragraph (1) in any form the Governor considers appropriate, including by means of a website.
+- 13.-(1) The Governor must-

+- (a) publish a list of designated persons and restricted goods, and

+- (b) keep the list up to date.

+(2) The Governor may publish a list under paragraph (1) in any form the Governor considers appropriate, including by means of a website.